The United States Postal Service is expanding its fleet of electric delivery vehicles with over 9,000 EVs from Ford.

 The USPS announced in December that it would use $3 billion from the Inflation Reduction Act to increase its use of EVs.
-Reuters also reported that the postal service will buy 66,000 electric vehicles by the end of 2028, and their whole fleet will be electric after 2026.
+Reuters also reported that the postal service will buy 66,000 electric vehicles by the end of 2028, and all new vehicles will be electric after 2026.

 The USPS has now begun installing more charging stations in 75 locations.
 Ford’s vehicles will be manufactured in Missouri, and they will start delivering the promised EVs in December 2023, according to Reuters.

 Any expansion of electric vehicles is a win for the environment, as they provide a major opportunity to avoid burning dirty fuels that pollute our communities and lead to the dangerous overheating of our planet.

 “We are moving forward with our plans to simultaneously improve our service, reduce our cost, grow our revenue, and improve the working environment for our employees.
 Electrification of our vehicle fleet is now an important component of these initiatives,” Postmaster General DeJoy told The Hill.
 “We have developed a strategy that mitigates both cost and risk of deployment — which enables execution on this initiative to begin now.”